keylime/enhancements/46_revocation_severity_and_context.md

 the events where needed and give the user an easy way to specify a severity level to one whole subset of Keylime.

-Events can a specified context.
-Those can be either a static string or an JSON object that contains more information event.
-This is optional and it is assumed that two events from the same agent with the same event id have the same severity and are the same event.
+Events can have a specified context.
+Those can be either a static string or an JSON object that contains more information about that event.
+This is optional and it is gernerally assumed that two events from the same agent with the same event id have the same severity and are the same event.

+### Collecting events
+Instead of returning early if one check in a component fails a new failure object will be introduced to collect the events.
+All parts of the validation process such as (`check_qoute` and `check_pcrs`) will append their generated events to that object instead of returning false.

+If the validation process cannot advance without a step that failed the failure object must be marked as irrecoverable and only then a function can return without validating any further.
+This will be the case if e.g. quote validation failed.

+Recoverable in this context means that the validation can continue without that check needing to succeed, not that if the check succeeds in the future again the agent can get back into a verified state.

+Without the implementation of part B a revocation event will be sent if any check failed and the polling of the agent will be stopped.

-### User rules
+### Part B
+#### Severity levels and user rules
+The severity level is described by a label.
+By default following labels are
+available: crit, err, warning, notice, info and debug.
+They are strictly ordered from hightest to lowest severity.
+The labels are configurable in the `keylime.conf` to allow finer granularity if necessary.

-The user can specify severity and context for event ids.
+The user can specify severity level for event ids.
 One rule contains the following attributes:
  * `event_id`: The event id to match or a regex rule for it.
  * `severity_level`: The severity level that the matched events have.
- * `context`: static string for the context of that event.

 To make the rules future proof with dynamic policies it is possible to specify a regular expression for that matching.
 This introduces more complexity on the